tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Tendis/产品简介/产品系列/混合存储版_intl_en.md

 - **Value eviction only**
 When you set a timeout period for keys or use the `expire` command, both keys and values will be evicted from the memory; otherwise, only values will be evicted.
 - **value-eviction-policy**
- - Through `value-eviction-policy`, you can set how many days a value has not been accessed before it is automatically evicted from the memory.
+ - Through `value-eviction-policy`, you can set how many days a key has not been accessed before it is automatically evicted from the memory.
  - The default value of this parameter is 7 days, which can be modified by users in the console.
 - **maxmemory-policy**
  - Hybrid Storage Edition only supports `allkeys-lru` (default) and `allkeys-random`.